flickleafy/ollama_consumer/README.md

 ## Benchmarking

-The project includes a comprehensive benchmarking tool to evaluate model performance:
+The project includes a comprehensive benchmarking tool to evaluate model performance with advanced features for testing all types of models, including Mixture of Experts (MoE) models.

 ### Quick Benchmark